John Kretschmer Sailing

 For more information or to Sign Up, send us a message to receive your invoice and link to Captain's Hour.

-Lastly, many thanks to you, our shipmates and friends.
+Many thanks to you, our shipmates and friends.
 You not only make all of our voyages and projects possible, you also make them fulfilling.
 The world of Quetzal is a full-blown, world-wide nautical community and we love sharing it with you.
-It’s time–time to go sailing, time to go to sea–and we look forward to welcoming you aboard.
+It's time, time to go sailing, time to go to sea and we look forward to welcoming you aboard.

 Webinars Are Now Available for Purchase

-New Two-part live webinar Atlantic Circle –Thoughts and Strategies on How to Sail Across the Atlantic Ocean on May 4th & May 11th at 7:00 p.m.
-EDT
+New Two-part webinar Atlantic Circle –Thoughts and Strategies on How to Sail Across the Atlantic Ocean

 The pre-recorded webinars are available.

-The Seamanship Series Webinars that aired live in June 2020, are available for purchase.
-Individually, each 2+ hour webinar sells for $40.
-However, when you buy all four for $150, you will also receive the 24 pages of questions and answers that followed the live broadcasts.
+The Seamanship Series Webinars are available for purchase.
+Each 2+ hour webinar sells for $40, and when you buy all four for $150, you will also receive the 24 pages of questions and answers that followed the live broadcasts.
 You will receive a link and can watch them whenever you want.

 The two-part Cruising Boat Buyers Webinars is also available for $100.

-The webinars are informative, yet entertaining.
+The webinars are informative and entertaining.
 We had a great response and lots of positive feedback afterward.
 If interested shoot us off an email and Tadji will send the invoice and Zoom link promptly.

-As most of you know, I am a hands-on, human to human person.
-However, I have also discovered, after recently participating in podcasts, webinars, and YouTube videos, that it’s fun and rewarding to reach a wide audience virtually.
+I confess, as most of you know, I am a hands-on, human to human person.
+However, I have also discovered, after recently participating in podcasts, webinars, and YouTube videos, that it’s fun and rewarding to reach a wide audience virtually, and in these difficult times, the best and only way to share what we know.

-Most importantly, it’s a way to stay in contact with each other and discuss something we all love–offshore sailing.
-While these webinars are not a replacement for the workshops, they definitely enhance them.
+It’s also a way to stay in contact with each other and discuss something we all love offshore sailing.
+These webinars are not a replacement for the workshops, but they will definitely enhance them.

 OCEAN PASSAGES